 - 29. Plaintiff is an individual consumer who, at all times material hereto, was a citizen of the State of New York.
-Plaintiff Purchased the Product During the Class Period.
+Plaintiff purchased the Product during the Class Period.
+Plaintiff purchased the Product several times in 2020 at various Walmart locations including the Fishkill, NY location and on Long Island.
+Plaintiff paid \$6.98 for the Product.
 The packaging of the Product Plaintiff purchased contained the representation that it is "Natural."
 Plaintiff believes that products that are labeled as "Natural" do not contain synthetic ingredients.
 Plaintiff believes a synthetic ingredient is formulated or manufactured by a chemical process or by a process that chemically changes a substance extracted from naturally occurring plant, animal, or mineral sources.
 If the Product actually was "Natural," as represented on the Product's label, Plaintiff would purchase the Product in the immediate future. - 30.
 Had Defendant not made the false, misleading, and deceptive representation that the Product was "Natural," Plaintiff would not have been willing to pay the same amount for the Product, and, consequently, would not have been willing to purchase the Product.
 Plaintiff purchased, purchased more of, and/or paid more for, the Product than he would have had he known the truth about the Product.
 The Product Plaintiff received was worth less than the Product for which he paid.
-Plaintiff was injured in fact and lost money as a result of Defendant's improper conduct.
+Plaintiff was injured in fact and lost money as a result of Defendant's improper conduct. - 31.
+Within a reasonable time after he knew or should have known of Defendant's breach, Plaintiff, on behalf of himself and Class Members, placed Defendant on notice of its breach by mailing Defendant a pre-suit letter on October 20, 2020 giving Defendant an opportunity to cure their breach, which it refused to do.